Maryland Car Accident Lawyers

 - Report serious aggressive driving: you or a passenger may call the police (but, if you use a cell phone, pull over to a safe location).

-As with other types of accidents, figuring out who is at fault in a traffic accident is a matter of deciding who was negligent.
+As with other types of accidents, figuring out who is at fault in a traffic crash is a matter of deciding who was negligent.
 In many cases, your instincts will tell you that a driver, cyclist or pedestrian acted carelessly, but not what rule or rules that person violated.
-Fault issues can be complicated, and an experienced attorney will look to a number of sources, such as police reports, state traffic laws, and witnesses, to help you determine who was at fault for your accident.
+Fault issues can be complicated, and an experienced attorney will look to a number of sources, such as police reports, state traffic laws, and witnesses, to help you determine who was at fault for your collision.

 Courts look to a number of factors in determining whether a driver was negligent.
 These factors include, but are not limited to, the following: